 What is the traditional birthday flower for people born in November?

 The standalone birth flower for November birthdays is the chrysanthemum, typically shortened as “mums.”
 The Greek prefix “chrys-” means golden and “-anthemion,” means flower.
 The original color was golden, although there is now a very wide variety of available colors.
 These beautiful blooms are native to Asia, circa 15th century B.C.
 There’s a “Festival of Happiness” in Japan that celebrates this flower annually.
 In Chinese and Japanese culture, it is believed that this flower prevents gray hair, that unfolding the petals represents perfection, that the flower can be used as an object of meditation, and that a single petal placed in the bottom of a glass of wine can enhance longevity.
 Different colors of this flower hold different meanings, listed below:

-These flowers are one of the most widely grown and cultivated flowers in the world.
+These flowers are some of the most widely grown and cultivated flowers in the world.
 We get a wide variety of these flowers in our shop almost daily.
 These flowers look amazing in both traditional and contemporary arrangements.
 They adorn sympathy wreaths and standings sprays very appropriately.
 They enhance focal flowers nicely in wedding bouquets and look great in corsages.
 Ask about chrysanthemums when placing an order with us today.